 A wrenching, gripping, unforgettable debut crime novel for fans of Susie Steiner and Kate Atkinson.

-But no one can say why.
+No one can say why.

 Gripping, heartbreaking and horrifyingly plausible.
 I couldn't tear myself away from this book.
 Claire Askew is a stunning new voice in crime fiction.